 So how exactly does Tailwind work?

-However, in order for your pins to have a higher chance at going viral on Pinterest, this is a step-by-step tutorial on how to use Tailwind to grow both your Pinterest audience and engagement.
+In order for your pins to have a higher chance at going viral on Pinterest, here is a step-by-step tutorial on how to use Tailwind to grow both your Pinterest audience and engagement.

 Step-By-Step Guide to Schedule Pins on Tailwind